mbT-Infrastructure/docker-ollama/Readme.md

 This image contains Ollama with the following properties and enhancements:

--   GTT memory fix from this [PR](https://github.com/ollama/ollama/pull/6282)
 -   Flash attention enabled by default.
--   Default context length of `8096`.
+-   Default context length of `16000`.
 -   Preloading of models via environment variable `PRELOAD_MODELS`
 -   Pulling of models at startup via environment variable `PULL_MODELS`
 -   Option to delete models not specified for preloading or pulling by setting environment variable